 To verify Part concerned Activity Interval (1) Overall condition All parts such as housing, HMI, control block, connections, etc. Perform a visual inspection At least every year Corrosion Terminals, connectors, screws Inspect and clean if required Dust Terminals, fans, cabinet air inlets and air outlets, air filters of cabinet Cooling Soft starter fans Perform a visual inspection of operating fans Replace the fans, see catalog and the instructions sheets on se.com After 3 to 5 years, depending on the operating conditions.
-Fastening All screws for electrical and mechanical connections Verify tightening torques At least every year Device clock Display terminal Perform a visual inspection of the displayed time At least every year CR2032 device battery On top side of the soft starter control block Perform a visual inspection of the battery level on the display terminal At least every year
+Fastening All screws for electrical and mechanical connections Verify tightening torques At least every year Device clock Display terminal Verify the displayed time and correct if required (for more information, refer to Real Time Clock (RTC), page 321) At least every year CR2032 device battery On top side of the soft starter control block Perform a visual inspection of the battery level on the display terminal At least every year